Velocity Disambiguation for Video Frame Interpolation: Related Work

 Numerous VFI solutions rely on optical flows to predict latent frames.
 Typically, these methods warp input frames forward or backward using flow calculated by off-the-shelf networks like ~\cite{sun2018pwc,dosovitskiy2015flownet,ilg2017flownet,teed2020raft} or self-contained flow estimators like~\cite{huang2022real, zhang2023extracting, li2023amt}.
 Networks then refine the warped frame to improve visual quality.
 SuperSlomo~\cite{jiang2018super} uses a linear combination of bi-directional flows for intermediate flow estimation and backward warping.
 DAIN~\cite{bao2019depth} introduces a depth-aware flow projection layer for advanced intermediate flow estimation.
 AdaCoF~\cite{lee2020adacof} estimates kernel weights and offset vectors for each target pixel, while BMBC~\cite{park2020bmbc} and ABME~\cite{park2021asymmetric} refine optical flow estimation.
-Large motion interpolation is addressed by XVFI~\cite{sim2021xvfi} through a recursive multi-scale structure.
-VFIFormer~\cite{lu2022video} employs Transformers to model long-range pixel correlations.
-IFRNet~\cite{kong2022ifrnet}, RIFE~\cite{huang2022real}, and UPR-Net~\cite{jin2023unified} employ efficient pyramid network designs for high-quality, real-time interpolation, with IFRNet and RIFE using leakage distillation losses for flow estimation.
+Large motion interpolation is addressed by XVFI~\cite{sim2021xvfi} through a recursive multi-scale structure. \extension{VFIFormer~\cite{lu2022video} employs Transformer architectures to model long-range pixel correlations, while VFIMamba~\cite{zhang2024vfimamba} adopts a Mamba-based architecture for efficient sequence modeling.} IFRNet~\cite{kong2022ifrnet}, RIFE~\cite{huang2022real}, and UPR-Net~\cite{jin2023unified} employ efficient pyramid network designs for high-quality, real-time interpolation, with IFRNet and RIFE using leakage distillation losses for flow estimation.
 Recently, more advanced network modules and operations are proposed to push the upper limit of VFI performance, such as the transformer-based bilateral motion estimator of BiFormer~\cite{park2023biformer}, a unifying operation of EMA-VFI~\cite{zhang2023extracting} to explicitly disentangle motion and appearance information, and bi-directional correlation volumes for all pairs of pixels of AMT~\cite{li2023amt}.
-On the other hand, SoftSplat~\cite{niklaus2020softmax} and M2M~\cite{hu2022many} actively explore the forward warping operation for VFI. \extension{More recently, diffusion-based video frame interpolators, such as LDMVFI \cite{danier2024ldmvfi} and SVDKFI \cite{wang2024generative}, have leveraged generative priors to enhance visual quality but still face challenges such as high computational costs and slow runtimes.}
+On the other hand, SoftSplat~\cite{niklaus2020softmax} and M2M~\cite{hu2022many} actively explore the forward warping operation for VFI. \extension{To further improve perceptual clarity in video frame interpolation, FILM~\cite{reda2022film} introduces perceptual losses during training, while uncertainty-aware and adaptive interpolation methods have also been proposed to better handle ambiguous regions~\cite{plack2023frame,briedis2023kernel}.} \extension{More recently, diffusion-based video frame interpolators, such as LDMVFI \cite{danier2024ldmvfi} and SVDKFI \cite{wang2024generative}, have leveraged generative priors to enhance visual quality but still face challenges such as high computational costs and slow runtimes.}